-The road from Winton although still tar was only single track with the prospect of 50m road trains coming towards you.
-Soon after Boulia it was time to deflate tyres as the road turned to well graded gravel.
-The road was great all the way to the NT border where it turned into the Plenty Highway with plenty of lumps and bumps.
-This was our first outback gravel highway with cows, cattle grids and floodways to catch you out.
+The road from Winton although tar was only single track with the prospect of 50m road trains coming towards you.
+Soon after Boulia it was time to deflate tyres as the road turned to gravel.
+The road was great all the way to the NT border where it turned into the Plenty Highway with plenty of lumps, bumps, cows, cattle grids and floodways to catch you out.
+About 100KM from our destination, Gemtree Outback Wilderness Retreat, the road returned to tar.
+Phew!
+We’re here for some downtime, a whole 3 nights .

-On 06/04/2021 we went fossicking for garnets.
+On 06/04 we went fossicking for garnets.
 Great fun and a great competition with the Farrows.
 I am not gloating, but the Tedders won; we found two 3mm garnets and the Farrows found one 3mm garnet.
-We all enjoyed the experience, but I am not sure any of us are cut out to be professional fossickers π.
+We all enjoyed the experience, but I am not sure any of us are cut out to be professional fossickers .
 We followed the hard work with a swim and a yummy cream tea.
 In the evening we had homemade beef pies delivered to our campsite.
-It is a hard life.

-Today (07/04/2021) we went on a 3.5km nature trail laid out by the retreat.
+Today (07/04) we went on a 3.5km nature trail laid out by the retreat.
 Hot work which had to be followed by a final swim.
 Later tonight we are going to the camp oven kitchen meal.
-We have been very spoilt during our stay here.
-Tomorrow (08/04/2021) we head towards to MacDonnell Ranges for 3 nights of walking and swimming in the numerous gorges.

 Comments